DunnB-Dev/Lab1_Computational_Thinking/README.md

     return totalNumber

 float CalculateAverage(value1, value2, value3, data_type="float"):
-    // Calculate average of three values with descriptive output
     // TODO: Calculate the total first (hint: you can call calculate_total as a recursive function call)
     // TODO: Then calculate the average (total divided by 3) average = 0  // Replace this line with your calculation